MA Small Business Development Center

 • Morebusiness.com includes helpful business checklists on topics such as healthcare, growing a business and financial planning.

-• Nolo.com helps people handle their own everyday legal matters—or learn enough about them to make working with a lawyer a more satisfying experience—they publish reliable, plain-English books, software, forms and their website.
+• Nolo.com helps people handle their own everyday legal matters or learn enough about them to make working with a lawyer a more satisfying experience.
+They publish reliable, plain-English books, software, forms and their website.

 • Pioneer Valley Planning Commission (PVPC) encourages communities to collaborate with each other to benefit the entire Pioneer Valley region and improve the quality of life.
 PVPC's Economic Development section brings together the public and private sectors to continue growing a competitive regional economy.
 At its core is the Plan for Progress, the Pioneer Valley's economic development road map: a collection of strategies for strengthening the economic health and prospects of our communities and of the region as a whole.